imVinayPandya/ratestask/BATCH_PROCESS.md

 - We can deploy this solution to any cloud service like AWS, Google, Digital Ocean etc
 - You can also spawn new process in Node.js so it will not block main thread, it is not neccessory but you can do it if you want.
 - In Node.js you can create longer running process for this task
+- Using Node.js you can use RabbitMQ, redis-queue as messaging queue service

 ### Cons

+- We need to scale application manually, or may be we can use AWS load balancer for auto scaling